OSU-AI-with-Intel-DevCloud/cloud-scripts/README.md

 and [code](https://www.kaggle.com/competitions/deepfake-detection-challenge/code?competitionId=16880&sortBy=scoreAscending) from the Kaggle Deepfake Detection Challenge in depth (Make sure to signup for an account first).
 Our project mainly looked through two of the shared algorithms and tested how well they performed through Intel DevCloud in order to learn and explore.
 However, I suggest future teams interested in this project to go beyond and model and train their own algorithms using insights from Kaggle's vast open source resources.

+## Credits
+The inference algorithms used in the combinedlistener script can be sourced to Kaggle users YANIS CHAMPLIN and HUMAN ANALOG.
+Their notebooks are liscensed as open source and were powerful tools in allowing our group to explore Deepfake Detection.